PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ## Manually Matching

-You might want the GameSparks portal process all the matching criteria you have built into a Match configuration, produce a list of players that meet those criteria, but not have the portal complete the Match in the normal way.
+You might want the GameSparks portal to process all the matching criteria you have built into a Match configuration, produce a list of players that meet those criteria, but not have the portal complete the Match in the normal way.
 Instead, you want to use your own custom mechanism to complete the Match and based on the player list found for the Match.
 You can use Manually Matching for this sort of case and you must select to *Manually match players*:

 ![](img/HowToMatchPlayers/9.png)

-To built a custom completion mechanism for a Match, you will typically use *FindPendingMatchesRequest* and *JoinPendingMatchRequest*.
+To build a custom completion mechanism for a Match, you will typically use *FindPendingMatchesRequest* and *JoinPendingMatchRequest*.

+<q>**Possible Availability Lag!** If you use manual matching, an "availabilty lag" might occur and prevent the Match being made.
+This would happen in cases where the matching process has presented the results for players meeting the matching criteria, but by the time your custom mechanism actually completes the Match one or more of the matched players is no longer available and the Match will not go through.</q>